 The church of Trondenes is a historical gem

 Rising stately over the Vågsfjord, the 13th c. church of Trondenes is an outpost of European gothic.
 It is one of Norway’s biggest medieval country churches and is of course the world’s northernmost medieval church.
-The interior is also rich, with no less than three late gothic triptychs and a 1795 organ.
+The interior is also richly adorned, with no less than three late gothic triptychs and a 1795 organ.
 Interestingly, the church is also surrounded by remnants of walls built in the 12th c., to protect the predecessor, a stave church, from attacks from the north and east.

-Adolf gun was among the biggest guns in WWII
+The Adolf gun was among the biggest guns in WWII

 Trondenes historic centre explains all the history